-Adding an Elastic IP
+Adding an Elastic IP (Public Subnet)

 To provide a public IP, the simplest method is to assign an elastic IP.
 To provide your instance with an elastic IP address, scroll down the left-hand menu of the EC2 Dashboard, and select Elastic IPs under Network & Security.